-Some neighborhoods can be perceived in the public eye as being a bad area, even though the homes in a "bad neighborhood" might be located across the street from a so-called desirable area.
-Bad locations affect the value of the home, which can vary by tens of thousands to hundreds of thousands of dollars.
-Owning a home near any of these following types of locations is often detrimental to your market value:
+The public might perceive some neighborhoods as bad even though more desirable areas might be as close as across the street.
+Whatever the reason for the perception, bad locations affect the values of homes by tens of thousands to hundreds of thousands of dollars.
+Owning a home near any of the following types of locations often is detrimental to market value:

 - Main thoroughfares with a lot of traffic

 - Apartment buildings

 - Utility structures such as waste, electrical, or nuclear power plants

 - Noise pollution from nearby airports or freeways

 - Government housing or government buildings

 Many of these are based on preference.
 For example, many home buyers would prefer to live closer to schools, but they might not want to live right next door, where there will be constant activity and constant traffic.
 Living near thoroughfares, freeways, or airports can be convenient for transportation, but living too close generally is unappealing.

 Overcoming Bad Locations